pradeepKuravi/travelAudience/README.md

 R for windows:
 https://cran.r-project.org/bin/windows/base/

-# 2. Storing the files in the disk
+# 2. Storing files to the disk
 Make sure Rscript(TA_Challenge.R) and Data(logs.csv) files are in the same folder.

 # 3. Run below line in command-promt/terminal